Lee-Jingyu/D2EC/README.md

 # D2EC
+The official implementation of "Towards Concealing Full Text in Images".
 Code will be available soon!